What the Options Market Tells Us About Danaher

 In 1984, Danaher's founders transformed a real estate organization into an industrial-focused manufacturing company.
 Through a series of mergers, acquisitions, and divestitures, Danaher now focuses primarily on manufacturing scientific instruments and consumables in the life science and diagnostic industries after the late 2023 divesititure of its environmental and applied solutions group, Veralto.

-After a thorough review of the options trading surrounding Danaher, we move to examine the company in more detail.
-This includes an assessment of its current market status and performance.

-Present Market Standing of Danaher With a trading volume of 3,258,575, the price of DHR is down by -1.73%, reaching $235.23.
-Current RSI values indicate that the stock is may be oversold.
-Next earnings report is scheduled for 74 days from now.
+Where Is Danaher Standing Right Now?
+With a volume of 1,313,444, the price of DHR is up 0.34% at $231.63.
+RSI indicators hint that the underlying stock may be oversold.
+Next earnings are expected to be released in 69 days.
 Expert Opinions on Danaher

 Turn $1000 into $1270 in just 20 days?

 20-year pro options trader reveals his one-line chart technique that shows when to buy and sell.
 Copy his trades, which have had averaged a 27% profit every 20 days.
-Click here for access. * An analyst from TD Cowen has decided to maintain their Buy rating on Danaher, which currently sits at a price target of $315. * An analyst from Barclays persists with their Equal-Weight rating on Danaher, maintaining a target price of $275. * An analyst from Baird persists with their Outperform rating on Danaher, maintaining a target price of $277. * An analyst from Stifel persists with their Hold rating on Danaher, maintaining a target price of $265. * Maintaining their stance, an analyst from Keybanc continues to hold a Overweight rating for Danaher, targeting a price of $310.
+Click here for access. * An analyst from RBC Capital persists with their Outperform rating on Danaher, maintaining a target price of $311. * Reflecting concerns, an analyst from Stephens & Co. lowers its rating to Overweight with a new price target of $315. * An analyst from UBS persists with their Buy rating on Danaher, maintaining a target price of $305. * An analyst from Wolfe Research upgraded its action to Outperform with a price target of $285. * Consistent in their evaluation, an analyst from Keybanc keeps a Overweight rating on Danaher with a target price of $310.

+Trading options involves greater risks but also offers the potential for higher profits.
+Savvy traders mitigate these risks through ongoing education, strategic trade adjustments, utilizing various indicators, and staying attuned to market dynamics.
+Keep up with the latest options trades for Danaher with Benzinga Pro for real-time alerts.

 © 2024 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.